INTC Stock Analysis — Intel Corporation

 Bull Case

-The trailing PEG ratio of 0.83 suggests the current high valuation is justified if Intel's AI and foundry bets deliver on growth expectations.
+The 1.02 PEG ratio suggests the sky-high P/E is at least partially justified by expected growth, if Intel's AI and foundry bets pay off.

 Bear Case

-If the forward P/E compresses from 82.7x to the 25x sector median, Intel could lose over 65% of its valuation even before factoring in its overbought RSI of 71.9.
+If the forward P/E compresses even halfway toward the 25x sector median, the stock could lose over 50% from current valuation levels.

 Catalyst to Watch

-Watch for major AI chip design wins or foundry customer announcements—either could validate or deflate the current premium.
+Watch for major hyperscaler AI chip wins or foundry customer announcements—either could justify the premium or trigger a reversal.